gak/pycallgraph/README.rst

 ========

 * Support for Python 2.7+ and Python 3.3+.
-* Static visualisations of the call graph using various tools such as Graphviz and Gephi.
+* Static visualizations of the call graph using various tools such as Graphviz and Gephi.
 * Modules can be visually grouped together.
 * Easily extendable to create your own output formats.